area9innovation/flow9/doc/devcontainer.markdown

 If it is working, it should print: Hello console.

-Try the http target with:
+Try the html target with:

 	cd /workspaces/flow9
 	flowc1 html=sandbox/graph.html sandbox/graph.flow